OyvindSabo/chess-bot/README.md

 ### How does it work
 **Version 1**
 - Minimax
-- Alpha-beta pruning.
+- Alpha-beta pruning
 - Evaluation: Aggregated value of pieces

+**Version 2**
+- Minimax
+- Alpha-beta pruning
+- Quiescence search
+- Evaluation: Aggregated value of pieces

 ### How many moves ahead does the bot evaluate?
 Right now, the bot thinks four moves ahead.
 The deeper the search, the more the alpha-beta comes into effect before searching deeper.
-I need to optimize the AI quite a bit before it's able to think further ahead In the interface.html file, in the makeBotMove function, there is a line `const bestMove = findBestMove(4, chess, true)` To make the bot search 6 moves forwards, simply change 4 to 6.
+I need to optimize the AI quite a bit before it's able to think further ahead.
+At the top of the chess-bot-x.html file, there is a line `let NUMBEROFPLYS = 4;` To make the bot search 6 moves forwards, simply change 4 to 6.
 I'm not quite sure, but the bot might only accept an even depth.